sumanvid97/sumanvid97.github.io/index.md

 title: Home
 ---

-I am a Master's student in Computer Science, [UMass Amherst].
+I am an MS student in Computer Science, [UMass Amherst].
 My research interests lie in computer vision and machine learning.
-Currently, my research is directed towards segmenting bird roosts in weather radar scans, under the guidance of Prof. [Dan Sheldon] and Prof. [Subhransu Maji].
+Currently, I'm working remotely with Prof. [Aniket Bera] ([GAMMA Lab], [UMD]) towards the goal of risk assessment for autonomous vehicles through ego-centric driving videos.

 Before this, I spent four wonderful years as an undergraduate student at [IIT Bombay].
 For my thesis, I leveraged modern deep vision techniques for super resolution of the precipitation parameter over the Indian landmass.
 Last summer, I was fortunate to have interned at [Microsoft Research India].
 I worked on devising state-space models for data-informed network simulation.